Coronavirus wreaks economic havoc as global cases top 17 million

 Ivory Coast, however, bucked the trend, announcing that bars, nightclubs and cinemas would reopen on Friday.

-US travellers remain barred from the EU after the latest fortnightly update to its list of safe countries.
-Algeria was removed after a spike in cases.
+The EU meanwhile carried out its fortnightly update to its list of safe countries.
+US travellers are still barred and Algeria was removed after a spike in cases.

-The EU's safe list currently consists of Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay -- and would also include China if Beijing reciprocated.
+The safelist currently consists of Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay -- and would also include China if Beijing reciprocated.

-Several European countries have slapped restrictions on travel to and from Spain.

-UK Prime Minister Boris Johnson, fresh from announcing quarantine for travellers returning from Spain, suggested the rest of Europe could be facing a second wave -- despite his own country's dismal figures.